Section Image

 Shopping and dining along State Route 121 and Derry

 Along State Route 121, the Olde Post Restaurant offers American comfort food in a rustic setting.
 Next door, Center Scoop is a locally owned ice cream shop serving soft serve and specialty ice creams.
 Also along Route 121 is the Chester General store, which sells groceries and has a deli and house-made take-and-bake pizzas.
-The Hazelton Orchards is a farm stand selling seasonal fruits, fruit products and vegetables.
+The Hazelton Orchards is a farm stand that sells seasonal fruits, fruit products and vegetables.
 For groceries and more shopping and dining, residents head into Derry, which has several strip malls lining Manchester Road, including the Derry Meadows Shoppes, which has a Hannaford.
 Also in Derry, shoppers will find a Dollar Tree and a Walmart Supercenter, as well as other big-box retailers and chain restaurants.

 Events at the Chester Public Library